apollographql/apollo-server/docs/source/federation/migrating-from-stitching.md

 npm i @apollo/federation
 ```

-Once installed, use the `buildFederatedSchema` utility to modify your existing schema with the needed fields
+Once installed, use the `buildFederatedSchema` utility to modify your existing schema with the needed fields:

 ```js
 const { ApolloServer } = require('apollo-server');